 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (SARS-CoV-2) causing COVID-19 as a pandemic, which continues to spread throughout North America.
 The spread of COVID-19 has caused significant volatility in North American and international markets.
 There is significant uncertainty around the breadth and duration of business disruptions related to COVID-19.
 The Company has and continues to take all prescribed steps to minimize the impact of the outbreak of the COVID-19 pandemic on the health of its employees, contractors and consultants.
 Working remotely, conducting virtual instead of in-person meetings, restricting travel and other measures for physical distancing are in place.
-Due to the uncertainty as to the duration of the pandemic and the impact on operations, the Company may find it challenging to complete its Graphite Creek Pre-Feasibility Study ("PFS") as expected or conduct any extensive field operations this year, which may delay progress on the Graphite Creek Project.
+Due to the uncertainty as to the duration of the pandemic and the impact on operations, the Company has experienced a delay in the expected completion of its Graphite Creek Pre-Feasibility Study ("PFS") and will not be conducting any extensive field operations this year, which may delay progress on the Graphite Creek Project.